arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-5.md

 is not as mighty as it needs to index a tree.
 You need to create a more powerful function.
 Be ready to bet, it will need to pattern match on leaves and nodes just like `map` does.
-Let's follow this gut feeling, and let's start from this scaffold:
+Following this gut feeling, you can start from this scaffold:

 ```fsharp